justeat/gulp-build-fozzie/README.md

   Default: `'data'`

-  The name of the directory that your documentation data files are kept.
+  The name of the directory where your documentation data files are kept.

 - #### `outputAssets`